Pea Protein vs. Soy Protein: How Do They Compare?

 It’s difficult to find studies directly comparing the environmental impact of peas to that of soy.

-But as plant-based proteins, both pea and soy protein have a lower environmental impact than animal-based proteins (18).
+But as plant-based proteins, both pea and soy protein have a lower environmental impact20 than animal-based proteins.
 This is due in part to the large amount of land it takes to raise animals and to grow crops for their feed.

 What about organic?
 The information here is a little conflicting.

 Organic soybeans scored more favorably in one study for global warming potential, non-renewable energy use, and other environmental quality markers than non-organic soybeans, but had a worse impact on land use.
-Contrastingly, a study in China found that conventional farming of soybeans was significantly more energy efficient than organic farming.
+In contrast, a study in China found that conventional soybean farming was significantly more energy efficient than organic farming.

 How to choose a protein powder